stormpath/stormpath-sdk-ruby/README.md

         downloading the <code>apiKey.properties</code> file into a <code>.stormpath</code>
         folder under your local home directory.

-    1. Create an application an a directory to store your users' accounts.
+    1. Create an application and a directory to store your users' accounts.
+Make sure the directory is assigned as a login source to the application.

     1. Take note of the _REST URL_ of the application and of directory you just created.